adamcurl/OBS-Eberron-Wiki/Planes/Syrania.md

     *   **The Hoard** is the storefront of the ancient gold dragon Halazaryx, who settled in Syrania after some differences of opinion with the Conclave of Argonnessen.
 Hal has a collection of interesting relics tied to historical figures in Khorvaire, and is always interested in trading for items that have fascinating stories.
     *   **Lady Ash** is a githyanki merchant who sells the plunder claimed by her city-ship, Zaeran’s Sword.
 Her goods depend on the Sword’s most recent target.
     *   **Bor’ob** is a slaadi merchant specializing in extradimensional spaces: bags of holding, handy haversacks, and the like.
 He’s usually a gray slaad, but it varies from week to week.
-    *   **Slade **is the Dominion of Music.
-They craft and play magical instruments, and may be willing to sell an instrument, a song, or a performance.
+    *   **Slade** is the Dominion of Music.
+He crafts and plays magical instruments, and may be willing to sell an instrument, a song, or a performance.

 ## Coterminous and Remote